 Connect safely in Hong Kong (and everywhere else in the world) by checking out the latest deals on NordVPN.

-- Softshell Jacket: For travellers used to year-round hot temperatures, the late fall and winter months in Hong Kong might make packing a softshell jacket worthwhile.
+- Softshell Jacket: For travellers used to year-round hot temperatures, the late fall and winter months might make packing a softshell jacket worthwhile.
 The North Face Men’s Apex Bionic 2 and The North Face Women’s Apex Bionic 2 are lightweight, breathable and warm enough for the milder teen temperatures of winter in Hong Kong.
+Get more ideas with this guide to the most recommended softshell jackets for men and the most recommended softshell jackets for women.

 - Walking Shoes: If you’re planning to spend the bulk of your time taking on Hong Kong’s streets, I’d recommend packing a comfortable walking shoe like the Sketchers Men’s Go Walk 3 Walking Shoes or Sketchers Women’s Go Walk 3 Walking Shoes.

 - Hiking Shoes: For travellers hoping to take on some of the best hiking trails in Hong Kong, you’ll need something with a little more support than regular walking shoes offer.
-The breathable Merrell Men’s Moab Edge and the Merrell Women’s Moab Edge are excellent choices for the hot & humid Hong Kong weather.
+The breathable Merrell Men’s Moab Edge and the Merrell Women’s Moab Edge are excellent choices for the hot & humid weather.
+For more info, check out these men’s hiking shoe reviews and women’s hiking shoe reviews.

 - Socks: To keep your feet dry and comfortable in the heat & humidity of Hong Kong, I’d recommend packing some quick-drying, moisture-wicking ultralight synthetic hiking socks like the REI Co-op Coolmax Ultralight Hiking Quarter Socks.